1

 I will be out of town when ballots are mailed.
 How do I make sure I get a ballot?

-If you return prior to Election Day, you have time to vote and return your ballot when you get back.
-If you will not return prior to Election Day, you will need to apply for a replacement ballot with the County Clerk's office.
-Your ballot will be mailed to the temporary address you indicate on the form.
+If you return prior to Election Day, you will have time to vote and return your ballot when you get back.

 What if I make a mistake while voting my ballot?

-Directions are at the top of your ballot on how to cross off a mistake.
-Otherwise, contact us for instructions on how to obtain a replacement ballot.
-You can come in to the VSPC for an election judge to “spoil” the ballot you made a mistake on and issue a new one.
+At the top of your ballot you will see directions on how to correct a mistake.
+You may also contact the Elections office for instructions on how to obtain a replacement ballot.
+You can come in to the Voter Service and Polling Center (VSPC) for an election judge to 'spoil' your ballot you make a mistake on and to issue a new ballot.

 Will my vote still count if I forget to put my ballot into the secrecy sleeve?

-Yes, all eligible ballots will be counted regardless of whether or not they are sent back in the Voter Instructions sheet that can act as a secrecy sleeve.
+Yes, all eligible ballots will be counted whether or not they are sent back in the Voter Instructions that can act as a secrecy sleeve.

-What if I forget to sign my return envelope and I have already mailed it?
+What if I forget to sign my return envelope and I have already mailed it or dropped it in a drop box?

 Why do I have to sign the back of the ballot envelope?

 Your signature on the back of the ballot envelope will be compared to your signature on file in the Statewide Voter Registration System.
+All signatures from all your ballot envelopes are kept on file.
 If your signature matches the signature we have on file, your ballot will be counted.
-If the signatures do not match, a letter will be sent to the address on file along with a form that will allow you to confirm that you voted the ballot.
+If the signatures do not match, a letter or BallotTrax notification will be sent to your address/email/text on file along with information that you can complete to confirm that you voted the ballot.

 When must the voted ballot be returned?